-Lun Li will be helping teach this semester.
-He will be holding "Open Coding Hours" via Zoom.
-His day and time is TBD.
-See the Syllabus page on Carment for updated days and times.
-You are welcome to visit his Zoom room with specific questions, or hang out there while you code and ask him questions as you plan or debug your code.
-The link to his Zoom room will be posted on Carmen.
+The teaching assistant will hold "Open Coding Hours" via Zoom.
+See the Syllabus page on Carmen for updated days and times as well as contact information.
+You are welcome to visit the TA's Zoom room with specific questions or hang out there while you code and ask questions as you plan or debug your code.
+The link to the Zoom room will be posted on Carmen.